quer/the-steam-awards/README.md

  * * and buy for the tokens default 1000 edit to use more
  * * will get same amount of all bg and Emoticon
  * the game awards - 2019
+ * the steam awards - winter 2019
+ * the steam queue card (module ´salequeue´)

 # Setup
 Just run ´npm install´ in the root folder